Gravity, Cartan geometry, and idealized waywisers: Conclusions and outlook

 \\ This amounts to a \emph{disformal} relation between the metric tensor $g_{\mu\nu}$ and the tensor $\eta_{IJ}e^{I}_{\mu}e^{J}_{\nu}$.
 In the present framework, matter is expected to couple to $DV^{A}$ \cite{Pagels:1983pq,Ikeda:2009xb,Westman:2012nn}, and so will couple disformally to the co-tetrad $e^{I}$.
 The idea of disformal couplings has been an area of recent activity in cosmology \cite{Magueijo:2008sx,Magueijo:2010zc,Zumalacarregui:2010wj,Koivisto:2008ak,Kaloper:2003yf,Bekenstein:2004ne,Skordis:2005xk}; it would be interesting to see whether variation of $V^{2}$ over spacetime may have a phenomenological role.

 We end by noting that the idea of a waywiser can be generalized to include larger groups.
 The key feature of a waywiser is that it has a point of contact and a connection that dictates how that point of contact has changed when rolled along some path on the manifold.
-In this respect it would be interesting to generalize Cartan waywiser geometry to the conformal group $C(1,3)$.
+In this respect it would be interesting to generalize Cartan waywiser geometry to the conformal group $C(1,3)$ which is locally isomorphic to the orthogonal group $SO(2,4)$.

-\textbf{Acknowledgements:} We would like to thank E. Anderson and A. Randono for discussions.
+\textbf{Acknowledgements:} We would like to thank E. Anderson and A. Randono for helpful discussions.